Halak gets shut out as Boston adds to run vs. Hurricanes

 On this occasion, both teams went scoreless through the first two periods.
 The Hurricanes thought they had a goal off a backhander from Jaccob Slavin in transition with 2:08 left in the second, but replay showed the puck cut through the right side of the net before exiting out the other side.
 Referees quickly ruled it a no goal, to the delight of the Boston crowd.

-The stalemate held into the third until the Bruins broke through on Coyle's redirect goal with 4:05 remaining following a 3-on-2 push-up ice.
+The stalemate held into the third until the Bruins broke through on Coyle's redirect goal with 4:05 remaining following a 3-on-2 push up ice.
 Krejci's tally, a redirect of a Charlie McAvoy shot from the blue line, made it 2-0 just over a minute later.
 The goal was the 200th of Krejci's career.
-The Hurricanes pulled Reimer for the final 40 seconds but couldn't get on the board.
+The Hurricanes pulled Reimer for the final 40 seconds but failed to score.

 Boston held a 22-18 edge in shots over the first 40 minutes.
 Carolina's Nino Niederreiter had the best scoring chance in that time early in the second period when he beat Halak five-hole, but the puck hit the post and deflected away from the net.
-Both teams came up empty on two power-play chances apiece in the first period.
+Both teams came up empty on two first-period power-play chances apiece.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)